Last updated: September 18, 2023

 The Commission quantified eight safe and just Earth system boundaries across five domains: climate, the biosphere (natural ecosystem area and functional integrity), freshwater (surface water and groundwater), nutrient cycles (nitrogen and phosphorus), and aerosols and air pollution.
 For each domain, safe boundaries are set to maintain Earth system resilience and avoid triggering tipping points, while just boundaries are set to minimise significant harm — defined as widespread, severe, existential or irreversible negative impacts on people, communities, countries and the more-than-human world.

 Seven of the eight globally defined safe and just boundaries have already been transgressed.
 At the local level, in more than half of the world’s land area, at least two boundaries have been crossed — affecting 86 % of the global population.
 This reality underscores the urgency of systemic transformation.
+It is also why the Commission’s second phase is now extending the assessment toward all nine planetary-boundary processes — adding the ocean and novel entities to the five domains above.

 The safe and just corridor